4 Channel Amplifiers For Cars

 What Are Watts per Channel?

-Also known as RMS (root mean square) refers to the power in wats that can be pushed through each channel at a constant rate.
+Also known as RMS (root mean square) refers to the power in watts that can be pushed through each channel at a constant rate.
 Another term mostly used by marketers is Peak wattage which simply means the maximum wattage that can be pushed through a channel at once.

 What Are Impedance (ohms)?

-This aspect of an amp dictates how much watts per channel (RMS) can be pushed through at any given time.
+This aspect of an amp dictates how many watts per channel (RMS) can be pushed through at any given time.
 In effect, a lower impedance (ohms) produces higher RMS wattage per channel It is crucial to match the speaker impedance with the amp impedance otherwise the amp will not work.

 If you would rather not think about impedance, there are a select few amps that can push through the same RMS regardless of impedance.